 Unbiased, independent, critical assessment is an intrinsic part of all scholarly work, including the scientific process.
 Peer review is the critical assessment of manuscripts submitted to journals by experts who are not part of the editorial staff.
 Peer review can therefore be viewed as an important extension of the scientific process.
-Although its actual value has been little studied, and is widely debated (4), peer review helps editors decide which manuscripts are suitable for their journals, and helps authors and editors in their efforts to improve the quality of reporting.
-A peerreviewed journal is one that submits most of its published research articles for outside review.
-The number and kind of manuscripts sent for review, the number of reviewers, the reviewing procedures, and the use made of the reviewers' opinions may vary.
-In the interests of transparency, each journal should publicly disclose its policies in its instructions to authors.
+Although its actual value has been little studied and is widely debated (4), peer review helps editors decide which manuscripts are suitable for their journals and helps authors and editors to improve the quality of reporting.
+A peer-reviewed journal submits most of its published research articles for outside review.
+The number and kinds of manuscripts sent for review, the number of reviewers, the reviewing procedures, and the use made of the reviewers' opinions may vary.
+In the interests of transparency, each journal should publicly disclose its policies in its Instructions to Authors.